 Another symptom of the starter brand package is that they rarely include brand guidelines.
 And if they do?
 It’s usually the design equivalent of IKEA instructions without the helpful diagrams.

-A robust brand guide is everything.
-It’s your playbook for how to use every element of your brand with intention.
+Detailed brand guidelines are crucial for creating brand consistency.
+They’re your playbook for how to use every element of your brand with intention.
 We’re talking:

 - Dos and don’ts for colour, fonts, and logos